-Then are to be mentioned the Riding-schools of J. Schawel, Stadtgutgasse 25; that of Tippelt, Rasumoffskygasse 3; Roth, Schwarzspanierstrasse 3; Rehwinkel, Herrengasse.
+Then are to be mentioned the Riding-schools of J. Schawel, Stadtgutgasse 25; that of Tippelt, Rasumofskygasse 3; Roth, Schwarzspanierstrasse 3; Rehwinkel, Herrengasse.

-Swimming-Schools and Baths. - The imperial royal swimming-school in the Prater, in the proximity of the Northern-Railway station, is accessible to the public. - The Ferdinand and Marien-Baths, near the Augusten.
+Swimming-Schools and Baths. - The imperial royal swimming-school in the Prater, in the proximity of the Northern-Railway station, is accessible to the public. - The Ferdinand and Marien-Baths, near the Augarten; - Herbaczek's baths contiguous to the imp. military swimming-school.
+Mr. Kouff's bathing establishment, and the Freibad (Public Baths) below Mr. Herbaczek's baths.
+Omnibuses starting every quarter of an hour from Franz-Josefs-Quai take one to these different establishments and back for a mere trifle.

 From among many other bathing establishments must still be mentioned: the Sophienbad, Marxergasse 13, with a large swimming bath.
-The pond is during the winter-months covered over with deals and splendid balls are held here. - Vapour baths and warm vat-baths may likewise be had.
-The Dianabad in the Leopold-stadt, fronting the Franz Josefs-Quai has also a large swimming pond and warm vat-baths (Danube Water).
-The Margarethenbad, Margarethen, Wildenmanngasse, established in 1872 is a very comfortable one.
+The pond is during the winter-months covered over with deals and splendid balls are held here. - Vapour baths and warm vat-baths may also be had.
+The Dianabath in the Leopoldstadt, fronting the Franz-Josefs-Quai, has also a large swimming pond and warm vat-baths; (Danube water).
+The Esterhazy-Bath, Mariahilf, Luftbadgasse 14, furnished with a nice swimming pond, air baths, warm vat-baths, and a room for performing gymnastics.
+The other bathing establishments for warm baths are: The Florabad, Floragasse 7; the Florianibad, Siebenbrunnengasse 49; the Victoria Bath, Fünfhaus, facing the Summer Theatre, and the Imperial Bath (Kaiserbad) on this bank of the Danube, facing the Leopoldstadt.